ankorstore/yokai/docs/modules/fxhttpserver.md

 ## WebSocket

-This module, supports the `WebSocket` protocol, see the [Echo documentation](https://echo.labstack.com/docs/cookbook/websocket) for more details.
+This module supports the `WebSocket` protocol, see the [Echo documentation](https://echo.labstack.com/docs/cookbook/websocket) for more information.

 ## Templates